Ride for $1 · Strand District stops · Cruise port access · Local food tours within walking distance

 The Strand District Connection

-As someone who has come to the island almost every day as a child and much of my younger adult life, while now living on Island Time, I can tell you the trolley gives you (gave me) a different perspective of this historic district you just can’t get strictly on foot.
+As someone who came to the island almost every day as a child and much of my younger adult life — while now living on Island Time — I can tell you the trolley gives you a different perspective of this historic district you just can’t get strictly on foot.
 The trolley itself was comfortable, and ask anyone who knows me, chairs and standing bother me, but these seats are fairly well-made for public transport.
-The surviving homes and older architecture, those beautiful Victorian homes, the tree lined streets, the way the historic architecture unfolds as you roll through, it’s like seeing Galveston through a different lens.
+The surviving homes and older architecture, those beautiful Victorian homes, the tree-lined streets, the way the historic architecture unfolds as you roll through — it’s like seeing Galveston through a different lens.

 But here’s what really struck me: both videos show just how connected everything is on this island.
-Whether you’re starting from the port area or coming back from the Seawall, you’re never more than a quick trolley ride away from the heart of the Strand District.
-When you watch the videos, you’ll see exactly what I mean—Galveston is wonderfully compact, and the trolley makes the most of those short distances.
+Whether you’re starting from the port area or coming back from the Seawall, you’re never more than a short trolley ride away from the heart of the Strand District.
+Galveston is wonderfully compact, and the trolley makes the most of those short distances.

-Comfort Note: The trolley has A/C, but heads up—the small vents on one end have several ports that jettison the majority of the cold air right where you step up and pay your dollar where the conductor sits.
-If you’re sensitive to cold or have medical issues, you might want to sit away from those spots.
+Comfort Note: The trolley has A/C, but heads up — the small vents on one end jettison the majority of the cold air right where you step up and pay your dollar where the conductor sits.
+If you’re sensitive to cold or have medical issues, sit away from those spots.
+Each car holds up to 80 people (40 seated, 40 standing) and runs at about 25 mph — so it moves, but never in a hurry.

 Interior trolley shot 1 Interior trolley shot 2 Trolley exterior Trolley details Historic views Strand District views